 Amanda Kibler (Education Director) earned her M.F.A. in theatre for young audiences from the University of Central Florida.
 Before joining The Coterie, she worked as an actor, director, and teaching artist at the Omaha Theater Company in Omaha, NE, Orlando Repertory Theatre in Orlando, FL, and Visible Fictions in Glasgow, Scotland.
 She loves creating theatre for and with youth of all ages.

 Kevin Albert has been a teaching artist for The Coterie Theatre since 2008.
 He has appeared on many Kansas City stages.
 He was last seen on The Coterie stage in their production of Frindle.
-When he isn’t on stage Kevin is the Assistant Box Office Manager at The Coterie.
-He is also a singer, director, and writer.
-He is inspired everyday by the excitement, energy, and dedication of his students.
+He is also a singer, director, and writer who is inspired everyday by the excitement, energy, and dedication of his students.

 Damron Russel Armstrong returns to Kansas City after a busy year which started with Rhode Island’s 2013 Best Production - Rent!
 At The Coterie, his credits include The Wiz, Once On This Island, and Geppetto and Son, among many others.